 About miRNomics

-miRNomics atlas is a publicly available web-based tool developed by Dr. Ghanbari’s lab to disseminate the results of their cutting-edge research on miRNAs ranging from genetic regulation of miRNAs, the association of miRNAs with various clinical traits and diseases, and integration of miRNAs with other omics data in order to identify the role of miRNAs in the pathogenesis of complex diseases and their potential as biomarkers by using large-scale population-based omics data followed by experimental validation studies.
-The results of projects conducted by our team in the emerging field of miRNA-gene regulation are categorized into three parts: A. Genetic regulation, B. Disease association, and C. Omics integration of miRNAs.
-You can find our projects and publicly available data by clicking on the links below.
+The miRNomics atlas is a publicly accessible web-based tool developed by Dr. Ghanbari’s laboratory.
+Its purpose is to disseminate the findings of their pioneering research on miRNAs using population-level data.
+The research encompasses various aspects, including the genetic regulation of miRNAs, the association of miRNAs with diverse clinical outcomes, and the integration of miRNAs with other omics to identify miRNA-regulated pathways.
+This atlas aims to elucidate the role of miRNAs in the pathogenesis of complex diseases and explore their potential as biomarkers.

 miRNomics